-- Establish a formal practice commitment to vaccinations. - Train clinical and operational teams on addressing vaccine hesitancy and motivational interviewing to have productive conversations with families about the benefits of childhood vaccination. - Train clinical teams on talking points to understand the two-dose influenza vaccination series for infants and promote influenza vaccination, which is the most commonly refused vaccination in the Childhood Vaccination Series. - Discuss with caregivers what may be keeping them from getting their child vaccinated.
-Explore possible barriers such as access to care and hours of operation, as well as listening to and responding to their concerns about vaccination. - Offer families one-page handout outlining well baby visit schedule, including immunization and screening milestones, in appropriate languages. - Communicate with families when vaccination are due (reminders) or late (recall) via portals, texts, and/or calls. - Educate support staff on immunization catch-up schedule. - Be consistent with offering vaccinations.
-You may need to offer and discuss several times before a caregiver will agree to complete vaccinations. - Promote vaccination as a competency and strength within your practice.
-Clinical team members should aspire to excel at giving children shots, which reduces stress for both children and their caregivers and increases likelihood that caregivers will continue their child's vaccinations on schedule.
+- Establish a formal practice commitment to vaccinations. - Train clinical and operational teams on addressing vaccine hesitancy and motivational interviewing to have productive conversations with families about the benefits of childhood vaccination. - Train clinical teams on talking points to understand the two-dose influenza vaccination series for infants and promote influenza vaccination, which is the most commonly refused vaccination in the childhood vaccination series. - Discuss with parents/caregivers what may be keeping them from getting their child vaccinated.
+Explore possible barriers such as access to care, hours of operation, and listen to their concerns about vaccination. - Offer parents/caregivers a one-page handout outlining well baby visit schedule, including immunization and screening milestones, in appropriate languages. - Communicate with parents/caregivers when vaccinations are due (reminders) or late (recall) via portals, texts, and/or calls. - Educate support staff on immunization catch-up schedule. - Be consistent with offering vaccinations.
+You may need to offer and discuss several times before a parent/caregiver agrees to complete vaccinations. - Promote vaccination as a competency and strength within your practice.
+Clinical team members should aspire to excel at giving children shots, which reduces stress for both children and their parents/caregivers and increases the likelihood that they will continue their child's vaccinations on schedule.